 Performance tracking is an important part of OE employee performance feedback, support, and correction when needed.
 OE performance planning consists of regular performance assessments, performance promotion plans, and performance improvement plans.

-Performance assessments will occur regularly at informal 90-day review cycles and then at formal 180-day review cycles.
+Performance assessments will occur regularly at informal 90-day semi-annual review cycles and then at formal 180-day annual review cycles.
 Timing is approximate and based on supervisor availability and workload.
 Performance assessments will include:

 review of position descriptions,